Top reasons to go on a Svalbard expedition cruise

-Nowhere else in the polar regions offers such a broad spectrum of expedition ships.
-While small yachts can be chartered there are regular expeditions on twin-mast schooners for between 16 and 32 passengers.
-There are small expedition ships too with cabins for just 12 passengers.
+Svalbard is also unrivalled of the polar regions in the broad spectrum of expedition ships offered.
+While small yachts can be chartered, there are expeditions on small ships with cabins for just 12 passengers, as well as twin-mast schooners for between 16 and 32 passengers.

 Landing sites on Svalbard